johnkristijan/webapp-stats/package/README.md

 - `to` (vue router object - required)
 - `from` (vue router object required)
 - `appId` (UUID for your app - obtained via the app registration API)
-- `urlPrefix` server url prefix for the backend service that receives the stats
+- `urlPrefix` server url prefix for the backend service that receives the stats ([example backend setup in node/express and psql](https://github.com/johnkristijan/webapp-stats-backend))
 - `senderDebounceLimit` (local log list size buffer - default is 10)
 - `username` (provide username if you want - default is 'anonymous')